-ETP also utilizes other types of arrangements in ETP's midstream operations, including (i) discount-to-index price arrangements, which involve purchases of natural gas at either (1) a percentage discount to a specified index price, (2) a specified index price less a fixed amount or (3) a percentage discount to a specified index price, specified index price less an additional fixed amount, (ii) percentage-of-proceeds arrangements under which we gather and process natural gas on behalf of producers, sell the resulting residue gas and NGL volumes at market prices and remit to producers an agreed upon percentage of the proceeds based on an index price, and (iii) keep-whole arrangements where ETP gathers natural gas from the producer, processes the natural gas and sells the resulting NGLs to third parties at market prices.
-In many cases, ETP provides services under contracts that contain a combination of more than one of the arrangements described above.
-The terms of ETP's contracts vary based on gas quality conditions, the competitive environment at the time the contracts are signed and customer requirements.
-ETP's contract mix may change as a result of changes in producer preferences, expansion in regions where some types of contracts are more common and other market factors.
+We also utilize other types of arrangements in our midstream segment, including (i) discount-to-index price arrangements, which involve purchases of natural gas at either (1) a percentage discount to a specified index price, (2) a specified index price less a fixed amount or (3) a percentage discount to a specified index price less an additional fixed amount, (ii) percentage-of-proceeds arrangements under which we gather and process natural gas on behalf of producers, sell the resulting residue gas and NGL volumes at market prices and remit to producers an agreed upon percentage of the proceeds based on an index price, and (iii) keep-whole arrangements where we gather natural gas from the producer, process the natural gas and sell the resulting NGLs to third parties at market prices.
+In many cases, we provide services under contracts that contain a combination of more than one of the arrangements described above.
+The terms of our contracts vary based on gas quality conditions, the competitive environment at the time the contracts are signed and customer requirements.
+Our contract mix may change as a result of changes in producer preferences, expansion in regions where some types of contracts are more common and other market factors.

-ETP conducts marketing activities in which ETP markets the natural gas that flows through ETP's assets, referred to as on-system gas.
-ETP also attracts other customers by marketing volumes of natural gas that do not move through ETP's assets, referred to as off-system gas.
-For both on-system and off-system gas, ETP purchases natural gas from natural gas producers and other supply points and sells that natural gas to utilities, industrial consumers, other marketers and pipeline companies, thereby generating gross margins based upon the difference between the purchase and resale prices.
+We conduct marketing activities in which we market the natural gas that flows through our assets, referred to as on-system gas.
+We also attract other customers by marketing volumes of natural gas that do not move through our assets, referred to as off-system gas.
+For both on-system and off-system gas, we purchase natural gas from natural gas producers and other supply points and sell that natural gas to utilities, industrial consumers, other marketers and pipeline companies, thereby generating gross margins based upon the difference between the purchase and resale prices.

-ETP has a risk management policy that provides for oversight over ETP's marketing activities.
-These activities are monitored independently by ETP's risk management function and must take place within predefined limits and authorizations.
-As a result of ETP's use of derivative financial instruments that may not qualify for hedge accounting, the degree of earnings volatility that can occur may be significant, favorably or unfavorably, from period to period.
-ETP attempts to manage this volatility through the use of daily position and profit and loss reports provided to senior management and predefined limits and authorizations set forth in ETP's risk management policy.
+We have a risk management policy that provides for oversight over our marketing activities.
+These activities are monitored independently by our risk management function and must take place within predefined limits and authorizations.
+As a result of our use of derivative financial instruments that may not qualify for hedge accounting, the degree of earnings volatility that can occur may be significant, favorably or unfavorably, from period to period.
+We attempt to manage this volatility through the use of daily position and profit and loss reports provided to senior management and predefined limits and authorizations set forth in our risk management policy.